nikkijuk/growth-mindset-coach/README.md

 Vision:

 This could be mobile or web system with broad user base like "everyone in world" or "any linkedin user".
-System could be linked to HR systems and used to facilitate careen planning and skill inventory, but it could be also used individually by single person.
+System could be linked to HR systems and used to facilitate career planning and skill inventory, but it could be also used individually by single person.

-CV generator for markdown template is possible extension point, which could make such system interesting for broader community.
+CV generator with markdown template is possible extension point, which could make such system interesting for broader community.

 ## Conceptual model